wheresvic/canoo-radio/canooradio-ui/readme.md

 node canooradio.js
 ```

 to run a server which can serve the frontend.
+Note that if you are developing locally then the api needs to be located at `localhost:8080`.
+This can be found under `app.config.serverBaseUrl`